 Modern parents are faced with the decision to invest in glass or stainless steel baby bottles.
 With glass, there is no risk of leaching chemicals into food or drinks; you can see our list of best glass baby bottles here.
 But there is the risk of the bottles breaking and shattering whether they are used with or without a silicone grippy liner.
 In fact, some daycares will not allow you to send glass baby bottles in with your baby due to the risk of dangerous breakage.
 In our experience, with a good quality silicone protective sleeve there is very low risk of shattering a glass baby bottle; in fact, we have found some brittle plastic baby bottles to be much more fragile than the thick glass baby bottles made by Joovy, Avent, and others.

 After reading the scientific literature and comparing the pros and cons of different baby bottle types, here is our advice.
-If you can go with a glass baby bottle with a silicone protective sleeve, and you can use that everywhere you need to without any issues (like at daycare or nursery school), then we say definitely go with one of the best glass baby bottles on the market.
+If you can go with a glass baby bottle with a silicone protective sleeve, and you can use that everywhere you need to without any issues (like at daycare or nursery school), then we say definitely go with a glass baby bottle.

 But if you're not comfortable with glass due to fear of breakage, or glass bottles are not allowed in your daycare or nursery school, then go with a stainless steel baby bottle.
 But before you use the stainless steel baby bottle, we strongly recommend boiling it in white vinegar for several hours.
 This is a good way to help use the acidity of vinegar to cause surface nickel and chromium to leach out of the bottle before you use it with breast milk or formula.